Rat Containerization and Complaint Volume: Did NYC's Mandatory Bin Rollout Causally Reduce Rodent Sightings?

 2.1 Study area#

 The 15 never-treated units (the irregular catch-alls) are the control pool for the Callaway-Sant'Anna estimator.
-They are irregular by construction — parks don't contain residential buildings, airport terminals don't generate black-bag waste, so the rule doesn't apply.
+They are irregular by construction — parks do not contain residential buildings, airport terminals do not generate black-bag waste, so the rule does not apply.
 Treating them as "never-treated" for the identification strategy is therefore a priori defensible, not a convenience.

 2.2 Policy context#

 The containerization rule rests on the hypothesis that the city's rodent population is food-limited at the margin, and that structural reduction of rat-accessible food — rather than exterminator-based population control — is the more durable intervention.
-The 2024 citywide rule specifically targeted buildings with 1–9 units (the "brownstone belt" that defines most of NYC's residential neighborhoods outside Manhattan); medium buildings (10–30 units) and larger buildings (30+) were folded in over 2025–2026 but are only partially covered at our panel cutoff (March 2026).
+The 2024 citywide rule specifically targeted buildings with 1–9 units (the "brownstone belt" that defines most of NYC's residential neighborhoods outside Manhattan); medium buildings (10–30 units) and larger buildings (30+) were folded in over 2025–2026 but are only partially covered at our panel cutoff (June 2026).
 Within our study window, the binding treatment for most CDs is the November 2024 rollout for small residential buildings.
+The late-window medium/large-building phase-ins also reach a handful of the nominally never-treated buildings; we address that contamination directly with the phase-in-guard probe (§4.5) and revisit it in §5.3.

 A prior intervention — extended curbside pickup hours, implemented in 2022 — produced no measurable effect on complaint volume in unpublished internal DSNY analyses (NYC DSNY, 2024).
 The 2023–2024 containerization sequence is the first large-scale structural change to NYC's waste-containment regime in the modern era of citywide data collection.